We don't just talk cars ... we teach how to buy them.

 Overall Cons: Some outward visibility issues, maneuverability limited due to large size, some lower-quality interior materials.

-All in all, we have a very positive opinion of many Chevrolet models thanks to a versatile lineup, consumer-friendly features and affordable pricing, making them a more-than-solid choice as a used car purchase.
+All in all, we have a very positive opinion of many of the older Chevrolet models thanks to a versatile lineup, consumer-friendly features and affordable pricing, making them a more-than-solid choice as a used car purchase.